The U2 Dragon Lady in flight. USAF photo.

 Pilots call it the Dragon Lady because the U-2 is tough to handle when taking off and landing – and isn’t easy to fly at altitude, where thin air at 70,000 feet is a tricky environment.

-The U-2 airframe that played a significant role during the Cold War appeared in the news recently after a Dragon Lady pilot took a cockpit selfie showing the Chinese spy balloon during its cross-country foray through American airspace.
+The U-2 airframe that played a significant role during the Cold War appeared in the news last year after a pilot took a cockpit selfie showing the Chinese spy balloon during its cross-country foray through American airspace.

 The Dragon Lady puts on quite a display on takeoff, with a seemingly slow glide suddenly turning into a sharp vertical climb.
 On landing, a ground crew chases the plane to make sure nothing goes awry as the long wings that want to send the aircraft aloft again.